 In Law360, Shanghai and Hong Kong Partners Address China’s New Market Regulator

-Life sciences partner Katherine Wang (Shanghai), and litigation & enforcement partners Mimi Yang and David Zhang (both of Hong Kong) co-authored an April 12 article in Law360 examining the formation of China’s new State Market Regulatory Administration.
+Life sciences partner Katherine Wang (Shanghai) co-authored an April 12 article in Law360 examining the formation of China’s new State Market Regulatory Administration.

 The SMRA will absorb and oversee responsibilities previously held by the China Food and Drug Administration, establishing a new State Drug Administration that will maintain its own branches at the provincial level, leaving post-approval enforcement to municipal and country branches.
 The SMRA will also oversee the responsibilities of the State Administration for Industry and Commerce, the General Administration of Quality Supervision, Inspection and Quarantine, the Certification and Accreditation Administration; and the Standardization Administration of China.